“What mental health needs is more sunlight, more candor, more unashamed conversation” (Glenn Close)

 Almost half, 48% of Arab youth said that seeking medical health care for mental health issues is viewed negatively by people in their country.

 The social stigma of mental health being highest in; Morocco (76%), Lebanon (72%) and Libya (70%).

 With 65% of the Arab population comprising people under 30, this survey has highlighted the importance of mental health interventions.
 There should be a consensus focus on dealing with mental health because of the alarming rates of mental illness in the countries.

 Despite this research and its finding, Middle Eastern and North African countries do very little to solve this issue.
 They devote a minimum to little of their health budgets to mental health care.

 In recent years, many MENA countries are trying to address the neglect of mental health services through “decentralization of psychiatric units into general hospitals, training programs for healthcare professionals and public-awareness campaigns.”

-Qatar, United Arab Emirates, Saudi Arabia, and war-torn Syria are some MENA countries that are attempting to destigmatize mental illnesses and put the issues into the forefront.
+Qatar, United Arab Emirates, Saudi Arabia, and war-torn Syria are some MENA countries that are attempting to stop the stigmatization of mental health illnesses and put them into the forefront.